The Shape of Attraction in UMAP: Exploring the Embedding Forces in Dimensionality Reduction: Discussion and Conclusion

 These insights into attraction–repulsion dynamics offer new tools for optimizing dimensionality reduction algorithms.
-Beyond this, the close connection between dimensionality reduction and contrastive learning~\citep{damrich2021umap,hu2022your} suggests that our approach can also enhance representation learning.
+Overall, the practical message is simple: if an embedding method produces fuzzy clusters, unstable outputs, or poor random-initialization behavior, the first place to look is the attraction shape.
+Repulsion matters, but mainly for spacing.
+Beyond this, the close connection between dimensionality reduction and contrastive learning~\citep{damrich2022t,hu2022your} suggests that our approach can also enhance representation learning.
 Taken together, our work aims to make embeddings and their interpretations more principled, consistent, and reliable, and guide future research.